BenjaminRains/mdc_analytics/scripts/validation/docs/business_logic_fee_process.md

 This document serves as a readme for the business logic of the fee to payment process.
 It includes fee-related tables and their business logic.
 Fee fields are found in the following tables: `procedurelog`, `fee`, `feesched`, `adjustment`, `claimproc`, `claim`.

-- **Procedurelog.ProcFee**: The clinic fee for the procedure before insurance, adjustments, discounts, write-offs.
+- **Procedurelog.ProcFee**: The clinic fee for the procedure before insurance, adjustments, discounts.
 (Strong Hypothesis)

 ### Investigations
 - `pl.ProcFee` =? `f.Amount` from FeeSchedule table. **Investigate**